eigenarthur/Anki-V-to-S-or-A/README.md

 # Purpose of code:
 You're studying vocab cards that also have sentence and audio cards, but you've learned the vocab,
            so now you want to suspend that vocab card and schedule either the sentence, audio, or both to study instead.
-           The sentence card gains the vocab card's due date (or "3 days" if new/learning), and the audio card gets due date + padding.
+           The sentence card gains the vocab card's due date (or between 3 and 6 days if resetting), and the audio card gets due date + padding.

 # How to use:
 The code is labeled to help explain things / call out spots where you might need to make changes according to your setup